-The graphics interface may either be immediate-mode or retained-mode.
-An immediate-mode interface allows the application to specify commands directly to the pipeline which are then rendered, more or less immediately.
-Such an interface provides the greatest flexibility for the application, and readily supports time-varying and dynamic content.
-A retained-mode interface builds an internal representation of the scene, which is then traversed to generate the output image.
+We present a baseline set of graphics pipeline functionality in this work, but our discussion and analyses do not preclude extensions and changes to the pipeline.
+For example, some current graphics pipelines, and likely more pipelines in the future, include support in the geometry processor for tessellation of input primitives.
+While this will change some specific details of the pipeline operation - for example, it will affect the ratio of input bandwidth to the number of rasterization primitives - our fundamental analysis of graphics architectures remains the same.
+14 retained-mode interface builds an internal representation of the scene, which is then traversed to generate the output image.
 Extensive facilities may be provided to allow the application to edit this retained representation.
 Retained-mode interfaces are typically used to attain performance higher than that which is possible through an immediate-mode interface (due to application limited submission bandwidth) or to avoid addressing the complexities of an immediate-mode interface.
-Immediate-mode interfaces may also support retained-mode constructs, for convenience and potentially for improved performance.
+Immediate-mode interfaces may also support retainedmode constructs, for convenience and potentially for improved performance.
 OpenGL supports a retained-mode within its immediate-mode interface via display lists.

 A stateful interface has the semantics of a persistent pipeline configuration, which is modified via API calls.
 A stateless interface bundles the pipeline configuration with each primitive or batch of primitives.
 The advantage of a stateless interface is that different batches of primitives may be processed independently, as there can be no dependencies between them, except for their effects on the framebuffer.
-Stateful interfaces have the disadvantage that they may limit the available parallelism, by requiring that the entire command stream be observed to know the value of any particular piece of the state.
-The advantage of a stateful interface is that the configuration of the pipeline need only be communicated when it is changed, rather than with each batch of primitives.
+Stateful interfaces have the disadvantage that they may limit the available parallelism, by requiring that the entire command stream be observed to know the value of any particular piece of the state.1 The advantage of a stateful interface is that the configuration of the pipeline need only be communicated when it is changed, rather than with each batch of primitives.
 The distinction we have drawn is at the interface, but similar choices may be made within the hardware itself.
 For example, many software rendering systems maintain a stateful interface for programmer convenience, but internally operate in a stateless fashion, to avoid the difficulties of dealing with state maintenance.
 Typically immediate-mode interfaces are stateful, as it provides a natural programming model and can greatly lessen the interface bandwidth to the pipeline.
 Retained-mode interfaces may be either stateful or not.